-It feels like Deja Vu; I felt like I had read a similar notification before this morning.
+It sensed a Deja Vu kind of situation; you know how sometimes we feel that we have been in the same situation before, tasted something like before, or met someone before.
+I felt like I had waded through a similar notification before this morning.
 I rechecked the date; it is April 1, 2021.
-"Might it be April Fool", I thought.
-It was March 2020, when the entire world headed into a strict lockdown, and our children didn't see their classmates until the middle of September 2020.
-I was one of those brave moms who encouraged my children to go ahead and participate in in-person learning at school.
+"Might it be an April Fool Joke," I thought?
+For a moment, I found myself in a dilemma.
+It was last year in March 2020, when the entire world headed into a strict lockdown, and our children didn't see their classmates until the middle of September 2020.
+I was one of those brave mothers who encouraged my children to go ahead and participate in in-person learning at school.
 Most of my friends opted for remote learning.
-My choice felt better for the mental health of myself and my children.
-It allows all of us to breathe and have time to get our work done.
+In-person learning felt like a better choice for the mental health of myself and my children.
+It allows all of us to breathe and gives us time to get our work done.
 Apparently, Covid has been active for over a year and has given birth to new babies, aka VARIANTS.

 We're running on a hamster wheel; even after one year, we are where we had started.
 I'm one of those who always looks at the positive side, but do we even know how long this drama will go on?
 Virtual learning and business meetings might be a new norm, but we all want normalcy to return; I want to invite my friends and family and visit them.
 I no longer want to celebrate festivals alone; I want everybody else to join just like we did before.
 I want to take my son for Easter Egg Run and visit the barns.
 I want to travel to the cottage and camp at the lakeshore.
 I want to travel across the seas.
 I want to attend business meetings and events.